 Ned Cecil was a New York investment banker that provides funding for Victor's company.

-- Expy: To Henry Balkan from Spider-Man, who also gives the Big Bad a hard-time which prove him to villainy.
+- Expy: To Henry Balkan from Spider-Man, who also gives the Big Bad a hard-time which pushed him to villainy.

 - Jerkass: Towards Victor, presumably even before the cosmic storm incident since Victor believes he's enjoying seeing Victor losing money.
 He has no respect to Victor's Latverian heritage, and often refers to it as "The Old Country".

 - Majority-Share Dictator: He led the other stockholders in withdrawing their money from Von Doom Industries after the space mission failed.

 - No Sympathy: Ignores Victor's plea about how much he worked to built his company.

 - Nothing Personal: Tells this to Victor after he pulls out all the money from his company.
 It doesn't help him.

 - Revenge: He's murdered by Victor in a Parking Garage as revenge for ruining his company.

 - Smug Snake

 - Torso with a View: Victor kills him by blowing a hole through his chest with his new powers.